 Canfor Corp TSX: CFP

-This Vancouver-based company is another interesting prospect for investors looking to put their savings in forestry stocks.
+This Vancouver-based company is another exciting prospect for investors looking to put their savings in forestry stocks.
 Canfor Corporation is a multinational company that offers a range of wood-related products to its diverse clientele.
 The company operates in North America, Europe, and Asia – and is a trusted name in the world of wood.
 In May, the stock price of Canfor was up by a whopping 350%.

 Canfor’s recent ventures into the green energy realm have made it even more interesting.
 The future is very receptive to greener technologies, and people are keen to buy stocks that can provide high returns in the future.
 This makes Canfor ideal for long-term investment.
 Canfor is also planning to invest in New Sawmill in Louisiana, and this state-of-the-art facility will have an annual production capacity of 250 million wooden board feet.